 - Select the specialty(ies) you are applying for.

 - Add your education information and upload evidence of successful completion of an approved program of study.
-This evidence can be a diploma, degree, transcript, or letter of program completion from the post-secondary institution.
+This evidence can be a diploma, degree, official transcript, or letter of program completion from the post-secondary institution.

 - Add your examination information and upload evidence of successful completion of an approved entry-to-practice examination.